splunk/public-o11y-docs/gdi/monitors-languages/microsoft-dotnet.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the .NET (dotnet) apps monitor.
 See benefits, install, configuration, and metrics

 .. note:: This integration is deprecated.
 To forward data to Splunk Observability Cloud, use the Splunk Distribution of OpenTelemetry .NET.
-For a full list of collected metrics, refer to :ref:`dotnet-metrics-attributes`.
+For a full list of collected metrics, refer to :ref:`dotnet-otel-metrics-attributes`.

 The
 :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>`